EndPointCorp/end-point-blog/2010/04/28/viewing-postgres-function-progress-from.html.md

 You can assign your own values and meanings to the numbers, of course: this one simply tells us that the script is on the third iteration of our sleep loop.
 You could use multiple sequences to convey even more information.

-There are other ways besides sequences to achieve this trick: one that I've used before is to have a plperlu function open a new connection to the existing database and update a text column in a simple tracking table.
+There are other ways besides sequences to achieve this trick: one that I’ve used before is to have a plperlu function open a new connection to the existing database and update a text column in a simple tracking table.
 Another idea is to update a small semaphore table within the function, and check the modification time of the underlying file underneath your data directory.